nasa/dorado-scheduling/README.md

         $ export PYTHONPATH=/Applications/CPLEX_Studio1210/cplex/python/3.7/x86-64_osx

+For those using CPLEX_Studio1210 through IBM's Academic Initiative program, instead of an API key, instead the download contains everything that is needed.
+For HPC resources, simply download the Linux bin and the standard installer (e.g. bin ILOG_COS_20.10_LINUX_X86_64.bin) allows you to install to your local home directory (and then the instructions above are the same).

 ### To generate an observing plan

 3. Generate an observing plan for the included example sky map: